trattner/trattner.github.io/_posts/2020-8-9-career-misconceptions.md

 You train to get skills.
 You plan to have a strategy.
 You market to create a story and niche positioning within the universe.
 High quality progress in these things is critical to having an impactful career and a meaningful life.
 They transcend any particular job, stick with you, and happen to also be prerequisites to any substantial or meaningful endeavor.

 Here's a litmus test for my younger self: do you agree with this framework, and understand it fully?
-If not, you really should "just go get a decent job."
+If not, you really should stop dreaming and "just go get a decent job."